miladshiraniUCB/King-County-Property-Prices-Prediction/README.md

 Among the categorical variables, we realize that improving the grade of a property to *Luxury* will increase the price of the property since this feature has the highest coefficient among other categorical variable.
 Therefore, we strongly suggest to improve the grade of a property because in turn the price of the house will increase greatly.

-Since one can not change the location or square footage of the living room by that much, it makes sense to increase the grade of the property.
-By doing so, the owner may be able to sell the property with a higher price.
+Since one can not change the location of a property, it makes sense to increase the grade of the property.
+Therefore, we strongly suggest to improve the grade of a property because in turn the price of the house will increase greatly.

+In summary in order for King County to increase the value of a property, we would suggest the following ways:

+**1. Increase the square footage of living area by reducing the number of bedrooms.**

+**2. Increase the grade of the property at lease to very good.**

+## Next Steps

 It is important to mention that we would get different results by considering different features in the model.
-For example, we could add additional features such as `'sqft_basement` and `yr_renovated` to find a different model.
-Choosing different features will give different models and in turn different predictions.
+Therefore, we would suggests next steps to improve the predictions

+**1. Adding other features such as `sqft_basement` and `yr_renovated` to the model.**

+**2. Adding some combination of features into the model.**

+**3. Considering adding polynomial features to the model.**